What are the initial procedures for providing CPR for your pets?

 Animals require medical attention the same way that humans do.
 Dogs and cats have specific medicines that can cure their illness and ease their discomfort.
 However, unknown to most people, cardiopulmonary resuscitation (CPR) can also be administered to house pets such as dogs and cats.

 When comparing the survival rate of humans to those of dogs and cats after CPR was performed, it is evident that more humans are revived by CPR compared to cats and dogs.
-By acquiring a CPR certification, owners have the necessary skills to rescue not just their pets but also the rest of the family.
+By acquiring an AED CPR certification online, owners have the necessary skills to rescue not just their pets but also the rest of the family.

 Although the same kind of aid is performed on dogs and cats, the execution has a slight difference from the way CPR is performed on humans.
 If you want to know how to provide CPR to your dogs or cats, keep on reading!